 You can also choose to get visual notifications WITHOUT the sound (I highly recommend turning the sound off).

-If you still can’t figure it out, Google: “how to turn notifications off for a _________” (insert name of your device).
+If you still can’t figure it out, Google: “how to turn notifications off for a _________” (inserting name of your device).

-As I mentioned above, I currently have all notifications turned off except calls and messages.
+As I mentioned above, I currently have all notifications turned off except calls and messages, and I highly recommend this if you’d like to be less distracted during the day.

-You might discover you don’t miss the notifications as much as you thought!
+Who knows, you might discover you don’t miss the notifications as much as you thought.

-Even if your goal isn’t to reduce distraction or increase productivity, you’ll still be able to enjoy fewer dings, beeps, and buzzes throughout your day!
+Even if your goal isn’t to reduce distraction or increase productivity, you’ll enjoy fewer dings, beeps, and buzzes throughout your day… those around you might thank you for that.

 Brenda says